The latest changes to my web show -

 Any collector of rare Ericsson telephones will find this book of immense value.

-Produced in 2000 for Telecommunications Industry Professionals.
+Produced in Y2K for Telecommunications Industry Professionals.

-Not offered to the Public
+Not originally for sale to the Public

 $90